SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - After fixing a lot of nullPointerException I finally made it work with an algorithm called floydWarshall to find the shortestPath.
 It worked, better than dijkstra but took too much time to open the game

 <   - Finally, I tried BFS (keeping the same logic, but using another algorithm for the shortestPath) which made the game way much faster.

+    - Finished the last UML and merged the 3 uml into one pdf file